Support and resources to help you carry out Safe Practice investigations for Girlguiding

 In most cases the people who require an outcome letter include:

-- Any person subject to investigation: where the investigation has addressed concerns regarding a volunteer’s conduct or actions, that volunteer must be contacted by their local commissioner within 2-3 days of the report being agreed.
+Where the investigation has addressed concerns regarding a volunteer’s conduct or actions, that volunteer must be contacted by their local commissioner within 2-3 days of the report being agreed.
 This must be done prior to any outcome letter being sent to the individual(s) who raised a concern.

 An outcome letter sent to any subject of investigation must be sent within 7 days of the meeting taking place or final report being agreed.